To start using WNTR, open a Python console or IDE like Spyder and import the package:

 Fire flow example: This example runs hydraulic simulations with and without fire fighting flow demand.

-Sensor placement example: This example uses WNTR with Chama (https://chama.readthedocs.io) to optimize the placement of sensors that minimizes detection time.
+Sensor placement example: This example is hosted in Chama repository (https://github.com/sandialabs/chama) and uses WNTR to optimize the placement of sensors that minimizes detection time.
 Note that Chama requires Pyomo and a MIP solver, see Chama installation instructions for more details.